Sherifabdelhameed/BazarStore_AWS_Infrastructure/README.md

-Collecting workspace information# AWS Infrastructure Architecture Project Overview
+AWS Infrastructure Architecture Project Overview

 This Terraform project implements a comprehensive AWS infrastructure featuring a multi-tier architecture with various AWS services working together.
 The design follows best practices for security, scalability, and availability.